 For parents with twins who are at least 6 months, check out the Twin Swim Float.
 This is a double pool float that comes with five balls and a splash/play area between the two kids to keep them entertained in the water.

-Many parents love this float – so much so that it’s often out-of-stock! – but be aware that it’s best for twins who are able to sit up well.
+Be aware that it’s best for twins who are able to sit up well.
 The leg holes are on the larger side and the seats sit closer to the top of the water, so if there’s a chance that your babies will get tired and try to lean back, this is NOT the double pool float for them.

 Duo Twin Pool Float ~ $49

 Another basic tandem float is the Duo Twin Pool Float from Stuff 4 Multiples.
 This is also for twins who are 6-36 months (or up to 30lbs per child, whichever comes first), and is only suitable for kiddos who can sit up well on their own.

 Now: onto the beach, park, soccer field, and of course, the campground.
 In all of these places, it will help you greatly if your babies are in the same safe spot.